-Student in stage one and stage two can be accepted onto this programme from the academic year 2019/20.
+Student in year 2 can be accepted onto this programme from the academic year 2020/21.
 The placement year will always take place between years 2 and 3.

 All students interested in undertaking a placement year should consider the following points: